devtimi/PairDrop/README.md

 ```

 🐞 **Improved Error Handling**
 This fork of PairDrop Rooms handles upload errors a little better.
 It's still bad, a simple JavaScript `alert();`, but it used to just silently fail.
+The script will now also tell you about common configuration errors before operation, reducing silent failures.

 ## Quick Installation Guide